Are you looking for a tranquil day trip or weekender spot, not too far from Brisbane?

 Is it worth visiting the Carnival of Flowers?

-· A Petal Paradise: Seeing flowers like these can be super rare in our climate here in Queensland, as it is difficult for many variants to thrive in the humidity and heat.
-Make the most of the beautiful flowers while they are here!
+Seeing flowers like these can be super rare in our climate here in Queensland, as it is difficult for many types to thrive in the sub-tropical humidity and heat.

 3. Cobb+Co Museum